The communication styles you’ll encounter when working in a team

 When it comes to their communication style, INFPs tend to be encouraging, compassionate, and cooperative communicators.

-They are attentive listeners who will try to alter their communication style to better fit with the people they are communicating with.
+They are attentive listeners who will try to alter their style to better fit with the people they are communicating with.

 They may also come across as reserved and keep their ideas and value from the people they don’t know well.